 Aside from being a source of nourishment, eating brings comfort and joy to many.
 It’s one of life’s pleasures most of us can’t do without.
-So just imagine a life of constant vomiting, with the inability to eat due to perpetual bloating and nausea, with the feeling of fear instead of bliss whenever it’s meal time.
+So imagine a life of constant vomiting, with the inability to eat due to perpetual bloating and nausea, with the feeling of fear instead of bliss whenever it’s mealtime.
 It must be horrible!
-Sadly, that is the kind of life that most people with gastroparesis have to endure on a daily basis.
+Sadly, that is the kind of life that most people with gastroparesis have to endure daily.
 Though some patients experience symptoms intermittently, the cycling of flare-ups can go on for years.

 What is Gastroparesis?

-Since these symptoms are general and can mimic the manifestation of other related gastrointestinal or biliary disease, gastroparesis is often overlooked and underdiagnosed.
+Since these symptoms are general and can mimic the manifestation of other related gastrointestinal or biliary diseases, gastroparesis is often overlooked and underdiagnosed.
 Sometimes, it is misdiagnosed as a gallbladder attack, ulcer, allergic reaction, or heartburn.
-The delay in accurate diagnosis can lead to aggravated symptoms such as epigastric pain, weight loss, malnourishment, unstable sugar levels, bacterial overgrowth (SIBO) from delayed gastric emptying and food fermentation, or the hardening of food into solid masses called bezoars.
-This condition significantly impacts quality of life and can lead to chronic disease, including gallbladder disease.
-Early gastroparesis diagnosis on is crucial to its management.
+The delay in getting an accurate diagnosis can lead to aggravated symptoms such as epigastric pain, weight loss, malnourishment, unstable sugar levels, bacterial overgrowth (SIBO) from delayed gastric emptying, and food fermentation the hardening of food into solid masses called bezoars.
+This condition significantly impacts the quality of life and can lead to chronic disease, including gallbladder disease.
+Early gastroparesis diagnosis is crucial to its management.

-There are a number of ways that gastroparesis diagnosis can be done by a general practitioner or a gastroenterologist.
-After discussing your symptoms, getting your medical history and arranging for some blood tests, you may be asked to undergo any of the following diagnostic tests:
+There are several ways that a general practitioner or a gastroenterologist can make a gastroparesis diagnosis.
+After discussing your symptoms, getting your medical history, and arranging for some blood tests, you may be asked to undergo any of the following diagnostic tests:

 2. Barium X-Ray